nbdc-datahub/hbcd-docs/docs/instruments/SED/vi.md

 <td>5 min</td></tr>
 <tr><td><b>Quality Control Procedures</b></td>
 <td style="word-wrap: break-word; white-space: normal;">
 The VIA is administered only if the caregiver, spouse/partner, or any of the child's grandparents were born outside the U.S. If all are U.S.-born, the survey platform (REDCap) automatically ends the questionnaire after the screening questions.
-Participants are allowed to choose more than one culture to account for individuals who may live in multicultural households.
 </td></tr>
 </tbody>
 </table>